Saad313/AutomobileDataAnalysisAndPrediction/README.md

 # Automobile Data Analysis And Prediction

+## Problem Defination and Objective
+The goal is to develop a predictive model that accurately estimates the price of a car based on its various features, such as engine type, number of doors, fuel efficiency, and more.
+This model will help both buyers and sellers make informed decisions in the used car market.
+Objective includes,
+- Data Collection and Preprocessing
+- Exploratory Data Analysis (EDA)
+- Model Development and Training
+- Model Selection and Evaluation

 ## Description
 This project demonstrates a machine learning workflow from data preprocessing to model evaluation.
 It includes exploratory data analysis, feature engineering, training multiple models, and evaluating their performance.